The pain scale is subjective. It is essential to develop a methodology that will determine objective measures of chronic pain.

 Three factors determine the objective severity of pain.

-- The Density of the sensory nerves (nociceptors) differs in different areas of the body.
-The head area, palms, hands, genitals, and nipples are rich in sensory nerves, so they tend to hurt more.
+- The Density of the sensory nerves (nociceptors) differs in different body areas.
+The head area, palms, hands, genitals, and nipples are rich in sensory nerves, which tend to hurt more.

-- There are major organs that are not pain-sensitive such as the brain itself and the liver.
+- Essential organs are not pain-sensitive, such as the brain and the liver.

-- Cumulative tissue damage = Result of multiplication of the affected tissue damage volume multiplied the duration of exposure to the harmful agent.
+- Cumulative tissue damage = The multiplication of the affected tissue damage volume multiplied by the duration of exposure to the harmful agent.